flengyel/sagepod/README.md

 1. Ensure the virtual environment is activated with `source ~/sagepod/bin/activate`
 2. Verify all dependencies are installed with `pip list | grep podman-compose`
-3. Try updating dependencies with `pip install --upgrade podman-compose podman`
+3. Try updating dependencies with `pip install --upgrade podman-compose`
 4. Check the helper scripts have proper paths for your environment

 ## Documentation